-- New legislation, regulations or rules related to obtaining patents or enforcing patents could significantly increase our operating costs and decrease our revenue.
-For instance, the United States Supreme Court has recently modified some tests used by the United States Patent and Trademark Office or "USPTO" in granting patents during the past 20 years which may decrease the likelihood that we will be able to obtain patents and increase the likelihood of challenge of any patents we obtain or license.
-In addition, the United States recently enacted sweeping changes to the United States patent system under the Leahy-Smith America Invents Act or "AIA", including changes that transition the United States from a "first-to-invent" system to a "first to file" system and alter the processes for challenging issued patents. - More patent applications are filed each year resulting in longer delays in getting patents issued by the USPTO. - Federal courts are becoming more crowded, and as a result, patent enforcement litigation is taking longer. - As patent enforcement becomes more prevalent, it may become more difficult for us to voluntarily license our patents.
+- new legislation, regulations or rules related to obtaining patents or enforcing patents could significantly increase our operating costs and decrease our revenue.
+For instance, the United States Supreme Court has recently modified some tests used by the USPTO in granting patents during the past 20 years which may decrease the likelihood that we will be able to obtain patents and increase the likelihood of challenge of any patents we obtain or license.
+In addition, the United States recently enacted sweeping changes to the United States patent system under the Leahy-Smith America Invents Act, including changes that transition the United States from a "first-to-invent" system to a "first to file" system and alter the processes for challenging issued patents. - more patent applications are filed each year resulting in longer delays in getting patents issued by the USPTO. - federal courts are becoming more crowded, and as a result, patent enforcement litigation is taking longer. - · as patent enforcement becomes more prevalent, it may become more difficult for us to voluntarily license our patents.